globalworming/serenity-junit-screenplay-starter/README.md

 ## But there are some tests failing?!

-Some tests depend on a local react app `npm --prefix ./src/react run start` and a local spring boot application `mvn spring-boot:run`.
+Some tests depend on a local apps running: `npm --prefix ./src/react run start`, ` npm --prefix ./src/svelte run dev -- --open` and `mvn spring-boot:run`.
 Others are just not maintained anymore.
 Others may require you to create accounts and API keys.

 ## Viewing the reports